auth0/db-connections-templates/CONTRIBUTING.md

 Before you submit a new issue please make sure to search all open and closed issues.
 It is possible your feature request/issue has already been answered.

 [Opening an issue] (https://auth0.com/docs/troubleshoot/customer-support/open-and-manage-support-tickets).

-### Submitting Pull Requests

-Same goes for PRs, please search all open and closed PRs before submitting a new one.
-We do not want duplicate effort.

-In general, we follow the "fork-and-pull" Git workflow.

-* Fork the repository to your own Github account
-* Clone the project to your machine
-* Create a branch locally with a succinct but descriptive name
-* Commit changes to the branch
-* Push changes to your fork
-* Open a Pull Request in the repository (not your own fork) and follow the PR template so that we can efficiently review the changes.
-* This repository requires 2 reviewers from the IAM-User Management Engineering Team before a Pull Request can be merged.

-NOTE: Be sure to merge the latest from "upstream" before making a pull request.

 ## Getting in touch